Jain temples, Halebidu: Architecture

 Adinatha Basadi is a small non-ornate temple consisting of garbhagriha, mandapa ("hall") with the image of the Adinatha and beautifully carved the Hindu goddess Saraswati.
 The original idol of Adinatha was a stout figure in lotus position; However, kept in navaranga hall after it broke.
 There is a statue of Jina equal in the height to the other two basadi.
 The sanctum is bereft of superstructure.
+The original image of Adinatha was damaged and was subsequently placed in the navaranga.

 The basadi complex also includes a monolithic 18 feet tall manasthamba and Hulikere Kalyani (reservoir).